ADA-Funni/ADA-Funni/README.md

 * Funkin' Mod Menu
 * FNF Violet Engine

+## I have contributed to projects like:
+* Friday Night Funkin'
+* FNF NightmareVision Engine

 ## I used to work on projects like:
 * Pibby: Apocalypse
 * CN Takeover 2024